jhpyle/docassemble/_docs/playground.md

 If you are an Office 365 administrator for an organization, you can install the add-in and make it available to the users in your organization.
 Go to the Admin "app," also known as the "Microsoft 365 admin center."
-Under "Settings," select "Services & add-ins."
-Click "+ Deploy Add-In."
-It should take you to a dialog box where you can upload an XML file.
-Select "I have the manifest file (.xml) on this device," click "Browse," and then select the XML manifest file that you downloaded from your **docassemble** server.
+Under "Settings," select "Integrated apps," then click "Upload custom apps."
+It should take you to a page where you can upload an XML file.
+Under "Upload manifest file," click "Choose File," and then select the XML manifest file that you downloaded from your **docassemble** server.

 Once the add-in is installed, you can open a Word file.
-To show the sidebar, go to the "Insert" menu and select "Office Add-ins."
-The Office Add-ins dialog box has four tabs.
-If your add-in installed correctly, you should be able to find the "Docassemble Playground" add-in under one of these tabs.
-Select it and click the "Add" button.

-Unfortunately, Word does not remember what add-ins you were using from one session to another, so every time you open the Word file, you will need to go to the "Insert" menu to activate the Playground sidebar.
+The "Playground sidebar" should be visible on the Home tab.
+Click the icon to open the sidebar.

 ## <a name="word addin desktop install"></a>Installing the sidebar in the desktop version of Word